Small generators for S-unit groups of division algebras

 \section{Introduction}

-Let $k$ be a number field, and suppose that $B$ is a central simple division algebra over $k$.
-Let $G$ be the linear algebraic group defined by the unit group $B^*$ of $B$.
-The object of this paper is to show that the group $G(O_{k,S})$ of points of $G$ over the ring $O_{k,S}$ of $S$-integers of $k$ is generated by elements of small height once $S$ contains an explicit finite set of places of $k$.
+Let $k$ be a number field, suppose that $B$ is a central simple division algebra over $k$, and choose any maximal order $\mathcal{D}$ of $B$.
+The object of this paper is to show that the group $\mathcal{D}_S^*$ of $S$-units of $k$ is generated by elements of small height once $S$ contains an explicit finite set of places of $k$.

 A result of this kind was shown by Lenstra in \cite{Lenstra} when $B$ is $k$ itself.
 In this case, $G$ is the multiplicative group $\mathbb{G}_m$ and the notion of height is the classical one.
 Lenstra showed that once $S$ is sufficiently large, the group $\mathbb{G}_m(O_{k,S}) = O_{k,S}^*$ is generated by elements whose log heights are bounded by